World leaders laud US return to climate fight under Biden

 “A cry for survival comes from the planet itself,” Biden said in his inaugural address.
 “A cry that can’t be any more desperate or any more clear now.”

-Experts say any international efforts to keep global warming well below 2 degrees Celsius (3.6 Fahrenheit), ideally 1.5C (2.7F), as agreed in the Paris accord would struggle without the contribution of United States, which is the world’s second biggest carbon emitter.
+Experts say any international efforts to keep global warming well below 2 degrees Celsius (3.6 Fahrenheit), ideally 1.5C (2.7F), as agreed in the Paris accord would struggle without the contribution of U.S., which is the world’s second biggest carbon emitter.

-Scientists say time is running out to reach that goal because the world has already warmed 1.2 C (2.2 F) pre-industrial times.
+Scientists say time is running out to reach that goal because the world has already warmed 1.2 C (2.2 F) since pre-industrial times.

+Italy said the U.S. return to the Paris accord would help other countries reach their own climate commitments.
+“Italy looks forward to working with the U.S. to build a sustainable planet and ensure a better future for the next generations,” Premier Giuseppe Conte tweeted.

+The Vatican, too, was clearly pleased given the decision aligns with Pope Francis’ environmental agenda and belief in multilateral diplomacy.
+In a front-page editorial in Wednesday’s L’Osservatore Romano, Vatican deputy editorial director Alessandro Gisotti noted that Biden’s decision to rejoin Paris “converges with Pope Francis’ commitment in favor of the custody of our common home.”

 Follow AP’s climate coverage at https://www.apnews.com/Climate